bmoretz/MS-DataScience/Supervised Learning/README.md

 # Supervised Learning

+<p>This course introduces traditional statistics and data modeling for supervised learning problems, as employed in observational and experimental research.
+With supervised learning there is a clear distinction between explanatory and response variables.
+The objective is to predict responses, whether they be quantitative as with multiple regression or categorical as with logistic regression and multinomial logit models.
+Students work on research and programming assignments, exploring data, identifying appropriate models, and validating models.
+They utilize techniques for observational and experimental research design, data visualization, variable transformation, model diagnostics, and model selection.</p>

 <p>This repository is a collection of all homework assignments completed for Northwestern University MSDS program in 'Supervised Learning' (MSDS 410).
 Each assignment includes a PDF of the analysis conducted, and an R file developed to support the analysis.</p>

 <h2>Modeling</h2>